Eagles, Vikings stage NFC championship rematch Sunday

 The Falcons have been hammered by injuries on defense, down three starters already, placing an extra burden on the offense.
 Mostly, Matt Ryan, Julio Jones and company have come through — Atlanta has scored 116 points but allowed 122; only Tampa Bay and Oakland have been more generous.

 Pittsburgh’s issues seem to run deeper than a porous D and too many turnovers, a league-worst nine (tied with the Bucs).
-The Steelers are runaway leaders in penalties, are missing star RB Le’Veon Bell in a contract dispute, and have far too much drama enveloping them.
+The Steelers are runaway leaders in penalties, are missing star RB Le’Veon Bell in a contract dispute and are enveloped in far too much drama.

 Oakland (1-3) at Los Angeles Chargers (2-2)